nicm42/100-days-of-code-v2/log 2.md

 **Day 79: 7th March 2021**
 I created the two pages that are like the houses page.
 That was quick.
 I then put the video toggling script in its own script, so it's not in three places.
 After running aXe I fixed a few things.
 It's pretty much done, it's mostly testing to go, which I don't know how to do in React - and didn't know you could do with the JS things I have going on, so I need to look that all up.

+**Day 80: 12th March 2021**
+Learnt some React in the Codebar Festival this morning - I never knew you could set a state hook from a child.
+I went back to looking into whether the three pages I have that have the same setup could have the same components but with different content.
+I couldn't find anything in a search, but the things I learnt this morning gave me an idea of a way to try and it worked!
+So now I don't have essentially the same things in three different places.